 Choosing the correct convergence test for the endpoint series is crucial.
 Here's a guide:

-- Alternating Series Test: Apply this when the series at the endpoint alternates in sign.
-Ensure that the absolute value of the terms decreases monotonically to zero.
+- Alternating Series Test: Apply this when the series at the endpoint alternates in sign. make sure the absolute value of the terms decreases monotonically to zero.

 - Comparison Test (Direct or Limit): Compare the endpoint series with a known convergent or divergent series.
 This is useful when the terms of the series resemble those of a p-series or a geometric series.